schipp/fast_beamforming/README.md

 ### Plane-wave beamforming

-In seismology, "Beamforming" is often synonymous with plane-wave beamforming.
+In seismology, "beamforming" is often synonymous with plane-wave beamforming.
 In plane-wave beamforming $t_j$ is the relative travel time from a reference point (commonly center of array) to the sensor $j$ for a given plane-wave

 $t_j = \boldsymbol{r_j} \cdot \boldsymbol{u_h}$,